Health & Nutrition

 vitamin D during the preening process."

 Use sensible precautions when giving your bird sunlight.
 Avoid temperatures that are too hot or too cold, and always provide a shady spot that your bird can retreat to if it's uncomfortable.
 There will be some UV exposure even in the shade, since the rays bounce around a lot (CNN, SkinCancer.org).
 Guard against hazards like escapes, predators, and exposure to germs and dangerous objects.

 It's difficult for many pet owners to give their birds enough exposure to natural sunlight to meet their vitamin D3 needs.
-But fortunately there are other ways to provide it.
+But fortunately there is another effective way to provide it.

 Poultry industry practices have proved that dietary sources of vitamin D3 are a very effective way to provide this vital nutrient.
 But there aren't very many natural food sources of vitamin D3 - mostly certain types of fish oil, liver, eggs, and fortified foods like milk.
-Egg is the only item on that list that is normally offered to birds, and the amount of egg in the diet should be limited to avoid problems from excessive amounts of cholesterol, fat, and protein.
+Egg is the only item on that list that is normally offered to birds, but the amount of egg in the diet should be limited to a small amount, to avoid problems from excessive amounts of cholesterol, fat, and protein.

 But professionally formulated pellets and Nutriberries are an excellent dietary source of vitamin D3.
 These manufactured processed foods are designed to be nutritionally complete, and will provide adequate D3 if your bird is willing to eat a sufficient quantity of them.
 The Pellet article has charts showing the vitamin D content of several brands.
 The amount of vitamin D in these brands is two or three times the recommended minimum, so if pellets are 1/3 to 1/2 of your bird's diet they will get enough D from this source.
 Be aware that Harrisons is the only organic pellet that is professionally formulated.
 The other organic or mostly-organic brands like TOPS and Goldenfeast Goldn'Obles do not show a source of Vitamin D3 in their ingredient list.